betrusted-io/betrusted-io.github.io/avalanche-noise.md

-source is that the controllable entropy quality of the modular noise source is a feature, not a bug -- an entropy of ~0.9 bits per bit is low enough to be extracted with a simple, quick test, as opposed to the typical challeng of collecting gigabytes of entropy on a typical TRNG to uncover subtle biases.
+source is that the controllable entropy quality of the modular noise source is a feature, not a bug -- an entropy of ~0.9 bits per bit is low enough to be extracted with a simple, quick test, as opposed to the typical challenge of collecting gigabytes of entropy on a typical TRNG to uncover subtle biases.
 This has the potential to allow for simple and fast verification that the device is working correctly.
 Furthermore, all entropy sources in Precursor will be